weibell/python-stay-awake/README.md

 # python-stay-awake
-Wiggles your mouse to prevent your computer from going to sleep
+Simple mouse wiggler to prevent your computer from going to sleep

 ## Example usage